It produces answers, not decisions.

 Slack · Teams · Telegram · Discord · Google Chat · Twitch · Matrix · Mattermost · email · first-party web.
 Text, image, and file attachments through the cognitive pipeline; fully tested.

-Prometheus · Grafana · Loki · Alertmanager · Bugsink come up alongside the harness on first boot; with two dozen prebuilt dashboards covering API performance, costs, cognition, retrieval, and storage.
+Prometheus · Grafana · Loki · Alertmanager · Bugsink come up alongside the harness on first boot; with 29 prebuilt dashboards covering API performance, costs, cognition, retrieval, and storage.

 EU AI Act · NIST AI RMF · ISO 42001 · SOC 2's new AI controls; every framework now expects an answer to "what did the agent do, why, and on whose authority?"
 XRack is designed so the answer is one query away; and the receipt is on the ledger.